solo-io/gloo/docs/content/installation/enterprise/_index.md

 {{< readfile file="installation/glooctl_setup.md" markdown="true" >}}

 {{% notice note %}}
-To install Gloo Enterprise you need a License Key.
+To install Gloo Edge Enterprise you need a License Key.
 If you don't have one, go to [**https://solo.io/gloo**](https://www.solo.io/products/gloo/#enterprise-trial) and request a trial now.
-Once you request a trial, an e-mail will be sent to you with your unique License Key that you will need as part of installing Gloo.
+Once you request a trial, an e-mail will be sent to you with your unique License Key that you will need as part of installing Gloo Edge.
 {{% /notice %}}

 {{% notice info %}}